About Mitral Valve Prolapse

-- Floss the teeth each night.
+- Flossing the teeth each night.

-- See your dentist every 6-months.
+- Seeing the dentist every 6-months.

 Caring for a Child With MVP

-Kids with MVP who have no other medical conditions typically require no special care.
+Kids with MVP who have no other medical conditions usually require no special care.
 A child with MVP who plays competitive sports will be able to continue doing so as long there's no mitral regurgitation or active symptoms from the MVP.
 A child who does have regurgitation or symptoms will have to be cleared by the doctor to participate in sports.
 This may involve some additional tests.

-Although any heart condition can be frightening, mitral valve prolapse likely will not have any impact on your child's everyday life and activities.
+Although any heart condition can be frightening, mitral valve prolapse likely will not have any effect on your child's everyday life and activities.
 If you have any questions or concerns, speak with your doctor.

 |National Heart, Lung, and Blood Institute (NHLBI) The NHLBI provides the public with educational resources relating to the treatment of heart, blood vessel, lung, and blood diseases as well as sleep disorders.|